🏠 Home

 Demonstration of the MoE mechanism in the Mixtral model.
 Router is the gate.
 [2]

 DeepSeek MoEs.
-DeepSeek's latest model, DeepSeek-V3, also uses a MoE structure for its Feedforward network.
-Its key point is to use finer-grained experts and isolates some experts as shared ones.
-Given the FNN input (attention output) of a certain token \(u \in \mathcal{R}^{p}\), it will set up a total number of \(N_s+N_r\) FFN.
-Then, the output is \(u + \sum F^{(s)}(u) + \sum g_i F_{i}^{(r)}(u)\).
-The gating network \(g\) is similar as the top-K sparse gating introduced above.
-The only difference is instead of doing \(xW_g\), they do \(\text{Sigmoid}(u^T e_i)\), where \(e_i\) is the centroid vector.
-The sigmoid function is newly added in DeepSeek-V3, it may help with numerical stability.
+DeepSeek's latest model, DeepSeek-V3, also uses an MoE structure for its feedforward network.
+Its key idea is to use finer-grained experts and isolate some experts as shared ones.
+Given the FFN input (attention output) of a certain token \(u \in \mathbb{R}^{p}\), it sets up a total of \(N_s+N_r\) FFNs.
+The output is \(u + \sum_{s=1}^{N_s} F_s^{(s)}(u) + \sum_{i=1}^{N_r} g_i\, F_{i}^{(r)}(u)\).
+The gating network \(g\) is similar to the top-K sparse gating introduced above.
+The only difference is that, instead of computing \(xW_g\), DeepSeek computes \(\text{Sigmoid}(u^T e_i)\), where \(e_i\) is the centroid vector.
+The sigmoid is newly added in DeepSeek-V3 and may help with numerical stability.

 Description of the image